-The following table sets out information about the credit quality of financial assets and debt investments measured at amortised cost.
+The following table sets out information about the credit quality of financial assets measured at amortised cost.
 Unless specifically indicated, for financial assets, the amounts in the table represent gross carrying amounts.
 For loan commitments and financial guarantee contracts, the amounts in the table represent the amounts committed or guaranteed, respectively.